erri120/Playnite.Extensions/README.md

 The GitHub API is used to fetch the releases from `https://api.github.com/repos/{user}/{repo}/releases` (eg: `https://api.github.com/repos/erri120/Playnite.Extensions/releases`) and then it will try to find out if a new release is available.
 The plugin will use the version defined in your `extension.yaml` and the tag defined in your GitHub release.
 If you use _normal_ versioning (eg: `1.2.3` or `v1.2.3`) then we can just call `Version.TryParse` and compare the resulting versions.
 If this does not work then we will just check if the strings are different using `sCurrentVersion.Equals(sLatestVersion, StringComparison.OrdinalIgnoreCase)`.

 The user will get a notification if an update is available and the GitHub release site for the latest release will open if they click the notification.

+### Screenshot Plugin

+Plugin made using parts of the [ShareX](https://github.com/ShareX/ShareX) [ScreenCaptureLib](https://github.com/ShareX/ShareX/tree/master/ShareX.ScreenCaptureLib).
+This little plugin will capture different region on when pressing a hotkey.
+Those regions can be:

+- everything
+- current active monitor
+- current active window

+The screenshots will be saved to a configurable path.

+Big thanks to [ShareX](https://github.com/ShareX/ShareX) for the capturing code and [Alexey Golub](https://tyrrrz.me/) for the Hotkey control and registration.

 ## Troubleshooting